 Taking mental shortcuts to make snap decisions can have some weird effects, but it’s a necessary part of life.
 If you don’t believe me, consider reading Thinking Fast and Slow by Noble prize winner, Daniel Kahneman.
 Overwhelmed by the sheer amount of decisions they have to make when deciding which board games to back, gamers pick the familiar.
 This is the same effect that keeps you going to the same sorta-okay restaurant repeatedly.
 It’s why Top 40 songs follow the same chord progressions and have for the last fifty-something years.
 Turns out it affects board gamers, too, and it scales all the way up to a market level.

 While you can’t make any old game you want and make a phenomenal amount of money doing so, you can observe what’s successful already and put your own spin on it.
+People are weird, but they follow discernable patterns.
 If sci-fi and fantasy games have been successful for the last 18 months on Kickstarter, you can make your own sci-fi or fantasy game.
 You can copy what works from other games while still putting your own inimitable mark on your work.
 Stravinsky took from Schubert who took from Beethoven who took from Mozart who took from Bach…

 Commercially successful products follow patterns.
 When you follow the patterns, you are more likely to succeed economically.
 This is because your product fits the existing market – product-market fit.
 Markets are, after all, made up of people making snap decisions based on their overwhelmed response to an overabundance of information.
 Look at popular media for some examples: